RevenueHunt/docs/docs/how-to-guides/show-quiz-answers-in-orders.md

 !!! warning

     Some Shopify themes disable the passing of tags to the orders.
 These themes should have the option to activate this feature in the theme settings manually.

+## Testing the Connection

+If you believe the orders tagging is not working as it should, try to following steps:

+1. Go to the `Connect` tab and disconnect the quiz from **Shopify Customers** and **Shopify Orders Tagging**.
+Then, publish the changes with the top-right `Publish` button.
+2. Connect the quiz again to these tools and (again) publish the changes with the top-right `Publish` button.
+That should rest the connection.
+3. Use a different browser or incognito browsing mode to open the live quiz on their site (don't test on preview/admin.revenuehunt).
+4. Take the quiz all the way to the results, provide the same email in the quiz that will be used for checkout/placing an order.
+Good idea is using *yourrealemail+test1@youremail.com* for example.
+5. Add all the products to cart and proceed to cart, then checkout.
+6. Place a valid test order (as explained [here](https://help.shopify.com/en/manual/checkout-settings/test-orders)).
+7. Check if the lead was added to **Shopify Customers** section and if it was marked with `Shop Quiz: Product Recommender` in the details.
+8. Go to **Shopify Orders** and check if the order notes appear along the test order placed.

+If you're still having issues, please reach out to our [support team](https://docs.revenuehunt.com/how-to-guides/contact-customer-support/).